The Rifles - The Workman's Club

 The luxury of this setup, of not being up against a clock on the wall or a deadline, is what has allowed The Rifles to take their time crafting so many songs, and to spend time adding little touches that make them sparkle.
 It’s hard to think of a band more operating on their own terms, more outside of any sphere of influence, and more still alive than the Rifles do on ‘Big Life’.
 And that is their own, unique triumph.

-Tickets priced €22 go on sale tomorrow, Wednesday 30th December at 9am through www.ticketmaster.ie & usual outlets nationwide.
+Tickets priced €22 are on sale now through www.ticketmaster.ie & usual outlets nationwide.